Julius-Scriba/Distributed-Diagnostic-Update-Framework/frontend/README.md

 # ULTSPY Web UI

 This web interface allows operators to interact with the ULTSPY C2 backend.
 It is built with Vite, React, TypeScript and TailwindCSS.
-The UI components follow the shadcn/ui style guidelines.
+The UI components follow the shadcn/ui style guidelines and feature a dark theme with neon-blue and turquoise accents.
+Navigation icons are provided by `lucide-react`.

 ## Setup